-ICS – ESF Layout: Arranged according to ICS Branch/Federal Emergency Support Functions:
+Emergency Support Function (ESF) Layout: Arranged according to ICS Branch/Federal Emergency Support Functions:

-Law Enforcement, Fire Service, Transportation, Utilities, Public Works, Mass Care, Damage Assessment, Emergency Management, Port and Airports
+Law Enforcement, Fire Service, Transportation, Utilities, Public Works, Mass Care, Damage Assessment, Emergency Management, Port, and Airports

-Communications: EOC local and wide area information management network, City, County-wide and amateur radio systems; primary, backup and satellite telephone systems; fully integrated audio-video display systems; video-conferencing facilities; connection to external video systems (LADP and LAFD airborne video units; LADOT ATSAC), access to NC4, NOAA weather information, Caltech seismic event information, the LA County EMIS network and the State of California’s Operational Area Satellite Information System and Response Information
+Communications: EOC local- and wide-area information management network, City, County-wide and amateur radio systems; primary, backup and satellite telephone systems; fully integrated audio-video display systems; video-conferencing facilities; connection to external video systems (LADP and LAFD airborne video units; LADOT ATSAC), access to NC4, NOAA weather information, Caltech seismic event information, the LA County EMIS network, and the State of California’s Operational Area Satellite Information System and Response Information

 EOC Survivability Features: 30-foot setback from the street, perimeter fencing, blast-resistant exterior surfaces, video surveillance system, 24-hour on-site guards, emergency back-up generators, a centralized uninterrupted power source (UPS), reserve water storage tanks, redundant heating/ventilation/air conditioning systems, and reserve sewage storage tanks.